 On login successful, we are bound to check for the list of sync jobs run successfully or not, before flashing the “New Registration” screen.
-Functionally, on start of the application the syncer starts running, we need to get the list of sync jobs (Job IDs) and hit DB for the corresponding job completion status.
-Say N jobs are running, have to assure the status of sync jobs as completed across all N jobs.
-On successful completion of syncers we are ought to provide the “New Registration” screen.
-In case of any failure or non-completion of any of the N job, an alert message to be displayed saying “Please wait for the sync to complete” or “Sync is in progress” or “Please start a manual sync” (any of the message that is apt).
+Functionally, on start of the application, we need to get the list of sync jobs (Job IDs) which we are configured as part of the configuration and hit DB for the corresponding job completion status.
+All jobs synch status is verified based on the frequency configured as part of the configuration.
+If all jobs status fall under the configured frequency all got success status, we are ought to provide the “New Registration” screen.
+In case of any failure or non-completion status of any of the configured list of jobs, an alert message to be displayed saying “Please wait for the sync to complete” or “Sync is in progress” or “Please start a manual sync” (any of the message that is apt).

 The target users are